matalbodev/nx-starter-boilerplate/docs/NX.md

 nx g @nx-starter/custom-react-next:component libs/shared/ui/src/lib/SSRComponent/SSRComponent --client=false
 ```

+*Note:
-*Note: `libs/shared/ui/src/lib` is the path of your library
+`libs/shared/ui/src/lib` is the path of your library
+`SSRComponent/SSRComponent` is the folder/name of your component

 Generate a story